-Utah will again hold general-season turkey hunts in the fall of 2017.
-These hunts will be in addition to the spring general-season hunt of 2018.
+Utah will again hold general-season turkey hunts in the fall of 2018.
+These hunts will be in addition to the spring general-season hunt of 2019.
 Here's what you need to know about obtaining permits for the general-season hunts.

-Fall 2017 general-season hunts
+Fall 2018 general-season hunts

-This fall, there will be a limited number of permits for three general-season turkey hunts in the following regions:
+This fall, for the first time, you can obtain up to three general-season turkey permits.
+There will be a limited number of permits for four general-season turkey hunts in the following regions: